Kelly Clarkson: 2007–2009: My December and All I Ever Wanted

 Clarkson's third studio album, My December, was released on June 22, 2007.
 The album relied on darker themes and heavier rock music.
-Clarkson replaced Davis as the executive producer and co-wrote all the tracks.
+She replaced Davis as the executive producer and co-wrote all the tracks.
 She opted to collaborate with her band members rather than her previous producers and collaborators.
 Its production and release became a subject of a dispute with RCA, particularly with Davis.
 He noted the album's lack of professional production input and wanted her to re-record tracks with a more mainstream appeal, which she refused.
 Clarkson defended herself saying, "I've sold more than 15 million records worldwide, and still nobody listens to what I have to say.
 I couldn't give a crap about being a star.
 I've always just wanted to sing and write."
 The album received positive response, but lack of promotion due to reluctance of RCA led Clarkson to dismiss Kwatinetz and Live Nation to cancel its accompanying tour, the My December Tour, and reschedule it into a smaller scale with supporting acts Jon McLaughlin, Sean Kingston and Mandy Moore.
 Clarkson later hired talent manager Narvel Blackstock of Starstruck Management.
 Blackstock was the husband of country artist Reba McEntire, of whom Clarkson is a close friend.
 Clarkson later issued an apology to Davis, citing him as "a key advisor" in her success.

 My December debuted at number two on the Billboard 200 chart and was certified platinum by the RIAA.
 The album went on to sell over 2.5 million copies worldwide.
 It featured only one major hit single, "Never Again", which debuted and peaked at number eight on the Billboard Hot 100—her highest debut on the chart ever.
 On July 7, 2007, Clarkson performed on the American leg of Live Earth concert.
 Clarkson partnered with NASCAR during their 2007 season, appearing in televised advertisements, performed at pre-race concerts, promoted NASCAR Day, and appeared at the Champions' Banquet in December.